 Grand Canyon National Park offers a variety of indoor and outdoor wedding locations for both ceremonies and receptions.
 The Grand Canyon is vast and has welcomed millions of visitors every year.
 Trying to narrow down a wedding location to one spot can be a challenge.

 As someone who has photographed many weddings and elopements on the edge of the most spectacular landscape in the world, I want to help you find your perfect Grand Canyon wedding location.

 Probably one of the most popular wedding locations because it offers picnic tables, a large pavilion, grills, trash cans, and toilets.
 The location holds up to 85 people and is the only viewpoint available for outdoor receptions.

-.
+Shoshone Point lies at the end of a jutting peninsula East of The Village.
 It is available from May 1 to October 15 and is in high demand because of its spectacular views.
-Because of the demand, it has a slightly higher fee
+Because of the demand, it has a slightly higher fee than other sites.

 The point looks down over Seventy-five Mile Creek of the Colorado River and its tributaries.
 Be forewarned that it is not unusual for tour buses to pull into the adjacent parking area.